keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - Some more of  Seth Olsen's papers? amongst others
 - Link back to GFP chromophores etc?

+- % Prohpyrin means 'purple' and is the central unit in chlorophyll, heamoglobin, some luciferins in bioluminenscence (link out)
+- % Azulene from azure 'blue' and the -ene suffix of double bonds.

 - % Porphyrins (lit. purple) and electronic excitations should go here??

 ![CAS(14e,14o) orbitals of iron-porphyrin complex](../images/Fe-porphyrin_CAS-14-14.png)

 Ten active oribtals in the electronic structure of iron-prorphyrin complex typical of [haem proteins](https://www.nobelprize.org/prizes/chemistry/1962/perspectives/).
-Calculated at the CAS(14e,14o) level of theory with A~1~ symmetry. —["Methodological CASPT2 study of the valence excited states of an iron-porphyrin complex"](https://doi.org/10.1007/s00894-017-3226-y), *Journal of Molecular Modelling*, vol. 23, *53*, **(2017)**
+Calculated at the CAS(14e,14o) level of theory with $$ A_1 $$ symmetry. —["Methodological CASPT2 study of the valence excited states of an iron-porphyrin complex"](https://doi.org/10.1007/s00894-017-3226-y), *Journal of Molecular Modelling*, vol. 23, *53*, **(2017)**
 {:.figcaption}

 - % [Research in 2023](https://doi.org/10.1021/jacs.3c07625) proposes why azulene's light emission is special from the excited state: it has a unique anti-aromatic properties that means it disobeys a long standing principle in photochemistry -- that photon emission is from the lowest electronic state of a give electron spin state.
 It also displays beautiful examples of (anti)aromatic ring currents.  %This paper has a really good illustration of pi-aromaticity, whether it forms multiple small rigns, or one large ring aroudn the perimeter